awsdocs/amazon-kendra-developer-guide/doc_source/create-index-access-control-tokens-json.md

 # Using JSON<a name="create-index-access-control-tokens-json"></a>

-The following examples show how to use a JWT with certificate token for user access control when you are create an index\.
+The following examples show how to use a JWT with certificate token for user access control when you create an index\.

 **Warning**
 The JSON token is a non\-validated payload\.
 This should only be used when requests to Amazon Kendra come from a trusted server and never from a browser\.